A Unique Education

-Through a community based educational program with access to outstanding clinical facilities, we are helping today’s student prepare for complex challenges facing tomorrow’s nurse.
-It’s an especially exciting time to become part of this fast paced, rewarding profession.
+Through a community-based educational program with access to outstanding clinical facilities, we are helping today’s students prepare for complex challenges facing tomorrow’s nurse.
+It’s an especially exciting time to become part of this fast-paced, rewarding profession.
 And there’s no place in the world like Los Angeles County College of Nursing and Allied Health to prepare for the future.

 A Special Place

 - A stimulating climate providing fast-paced learning experiences.

 - A unique environment offering problem-solving in action.

 - A patient population representing a diversity of backgrounds and a broad range of medical diagnoses.

 - Excellent programs effectively balancing formal classroom instruction with clinical hands-on experience.